Dipongkor-Roy/ex-map/README.md

 ## Usage

-You can access the quiz website by visiting the following URL: [insert URL here].
+You can access the quiz website by visiting the following URL: https://quiz-app-1aec50.netlify.app.
 Once you access the website, you can create an account or login using your existing credentials.
 From there, you can start taking the quiz and test your knowledge of web development.

 ## Contributing